alexwlchan/alexwlchan.net/src/_drafts/testing-javascript-without-a-framework.md

 I make a change, I re-run the tests, and they'll tell me if I've broken anything.
 But how do I do this with vanilla JavaScript?

-I've used a variety of JavaScript test frameworks in work projects, including Jest, Jasmine, and Karma -- but using them gets back to the problem of build systems.
+I've used a variety of JavaScript test frameworks in work projects, including Jest, Jasmine, and Karma -- but using them has similar problem to build systems.
 They all expect to be installed through npm and invoked from the command-line.
+If I want to run those tests again after a long period away, I need to recreate my working environment.

+I've built myself a tiny framework that lets me write unit tests for my vanilla JS files.
-And unlike build systems, where the benefits are pretty marginal for smaller projects, a good test suite can be useful for even the smallest bits of code.
+Unlike build systems, where the benefits are marginal for smaller projects, a good test suite can be useful for even the smallest bits of code.
 I added some basic filters [to my book tracker](https://books.alexwlchan.net) last year, and although the core logic is only ~50 lines of code, writing some tests helped me spot several bugs I'd missed.

-In this post, I'm going to explain how I test my vanilla JS projects – but without using any third-party tools.

 [Writing Javascript without a build system]: https://jvns.ca/blog/2023/02/16/writing-javascript-without-a-build-system/